Our Policy and Strategy

 Product Safety and Quality Management

 The TOMY Group strives to ensure safety and preempt any problems by compiling product safety and quality management rules and systemizing their relevant flow across the entire toy-making process from planning through manufacture.
 Regarding product safety, in particular, the TOMY Group conducts investigations based on our own unique product quality rules, which are stricter than the toy-industry safety standards represented by the Safety Toy mark, to suit global product deployment.
 Many different customers use toys, but we need to pay particular attention to ensuring safety standards for children that are tailored to suit specific growth stages.
-To achieve that, each safety standard laid out in the TOMY product quality rules differs depending on the age group they cover, and is set to reduce foreseen risks.
+To achieve that, each safety standard laid out in the TOMY Group product quality rules differs depending on the age group they cover, and is set to reduce foreseen risks.

 Major existing toy-related safety standards are listed below.
-The TOMY product quality rules conform to all of these standards.
+The TOMY Group product quality rules conform to all of these standards.

 Japan Food Sanitation Law